 A man who has little to contribute to a discussion, even when it’s around something that he knows about or something he’s interested in, is not likely to be stimulating company.

-Of course, it’s possible that he might just be a man of few words, which would be less concerning, especially if he still shows some strong principles and preferences.
+Of course, it’s possible that he might just be a man of few words and enjoy his own company, which would be less concerning, especially if he still shows some strong principles and preferences.

 You can find a way to test that – like suggesting an activity that you know he won’t like, to see what he does.